 WHAT IS SERVICE DESK?

-A Service Desk is a ticket management system which allows enterprises to implement strong and effective work-flows for internal and customer-facing support departments.
+Service Desks is a ticket management system which allows enterprises to implement strong and effective work-flows for internal and customer-facing support departments.

 The ITarian Help Desk Ticketing System provides enterprises with a single point of contact for meeting communication needs of all departments- internal as well as customer facing.
 A company, its customers, employees, business partners all would converge at the Help Desk and a strong and effective workflow would thus be maintained.